singh9vj/spring3hibernate-1/README.md

-# spring3hibernate
+# Continous-Integration

-I am simple java web app application
+I am a utility will contain Spring3Hibernate APP.